charliemblack/cloud-cache-kafka-integration-example/readme.md

 In the `scripts` directory I have included some basic scripts to launch GemFire.
 The script will launch one locator and two cache servers.

 We can also optionally deploy or not deploy the Kafka integration.
+In this "script" I will go with the idea that we are leaving the kafka integration to last moment.

 ## Start GemFire for local testing